-Analyzing the ROI as well as the cost involved should be the deciding fact in helping your child choose between UK or USA for a law degree.
+Analyzing the ROI as well as the cost involved should be the deciding factor in helping your child choose between the UK or the USA for a law degree.
 Start saving to make sure your financial planning does not stop them from practicing law in their favorite country!

 What are the differences between UK and US lawyers?

 In the UK, the legal profession is divided into solicitors and barristers.
 Solicitors provide legal advice and handle legal matters for clients, while barristers specialize in advocacy and represent clients in court.

 In the US, there is a unified legal profession where lawyers can handle both advisory and advocacy roles without a formal division, like solicitors and barristers in the UK.